Forecasting gives you the ability to run funnel simulations, and learn whether your funnel will work!

 Setting your Page and Action Click Through Rates (CTR)

-After our traffic and ad spend numbers are set, we need to set the conversion rates, or click through rates, for each page in our funnel.
+After your traffic and ad spend numbers are set, you'll need to set the conversion rates, or click through rates, for each page in our funnel.

 The conversion rate is set by clicking on the step > forecasting.